Tools for Homeschooling Middle School: Teaching Science

 And you know what?
 When I took the time and looked at science in the real world, I didn’t have to pretend anymore.
 Science captured me.

-Here are a few of our favorite things we’ve used to make middle school science exciting.
+Here are a few of our favorite things we’ve used to make middle school science interesting.

 Creative Nature Walks by Shining Dawn Books